sajjadGG/book-python/basics/function/lambda.rst

     square(4)
     # 16

-:pep:`8` -- Style Guide for Python Code: "Always use a def statement instead of an assignment statement that binds a lambda expression directly to an identifier".:
+:pep:`8` -- Style Guide for Python Code: "Always use a def statement instead of an assignment statement that binds a lambda expression directly to an identifier":

 .. code-block:: python